Community calendar: festivals, fairs and more

 Arboretum Walks

-SAT-SUN All-ages walk with games and learning activities for ages 2 to 12 and their caregivers, 1-2:30 p.m.
-Saturdays; walk for adults with seasonal focus on conifers, look at many of the evergreen trees in our collection, 1 p.m.
-Sunday, Graham Visitor Center, 2300 Arboretum Dr. East, Seattle; free, no registration necessary (206-685-8033 or uwbotanicgardens.org).
+SAT-SUN Seasonally themed walk with games, activities, learning for ages 2-12 and their caregivers, 1 p.m.
+Saturday; guided walk for adults, 1 p.m.
+Sunday; Graham Visitor Center, 2300 Arboretum Dr. East, Seattle; free, no registration needed (206-685-8033 or botanicgardens.uw.edu/washington-park-arboretum/activities/weekend-walks/).

 Performances